I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Local board advocacy

-46. Local boards are requested to provide advocacy initiatives which consider the consultation feedback above.
-This allows the Finance and Performance Committee to consider these advocacy items when making recommendations on the Annual Budget 2022/2023 to the Governing Body in June 2022.
+61. Local boards can also provide approved advocacy initiatives which considers the consultation feedback above.
+This allows the Governing Body to consider these advocacy items when making decisions on the Annual Budget 2023/2024 to the Governing Body in June.

-47. The advocacy initiatives approved by the local board will be included as an appendix and in the recommendations of this report to the Local Board Agreement 2022/2023.
+62. The advocacy initiatives approved by the local board will be included as an appendix to the 2023/2024 Local Board Agreement.

 Tauākī whakaaweawe āhuarangi

 64. The decisions recommended in this report are part of the Annual Budget 2023/2024 and local board agreement process to approve funding and expenditure over the next year.

 65. Projects allocated funding or proposed to have reduced funding through this Annual Budget process will all have varying levels of potential climate impact associated with them.
 The climate impacts of projects Auckland Council chooses to progress, are all assessed carefully as part of the council’s rigorous reporting requirements.

 Ngā whakaaweawe me ngā tirohanga a te rōpū Kaunihera